furti/FreeCAD-ArchTextures/README.md

 The texturing process is as follows:
 1. We get the RootNode of the object
 2. We search for the Coordinate3 node in the RootNode.
 This node contains a list of all vertices our object consists.
 3. We search for the SoBrepFaceSet in the RootNode.
-This is the object that contains the face informations
+This is the object that contains the face information
     - This object has a list of vertex indices that map to the vertices in the Coordinate3 object
     - It also has a list of faces.
 This describe the number of triangles that form a face of the object.
     - It also contains a textureCoordinate field that works like the coordinate indices but for textures. **This should normally be the same as the coord index field or it should be empty** But FreeCAD sets it to -1.
 So we have to override it with the coordIndex field to get correct textures.